jerickgm89/ecommerce_backend/README.md

 [
   {
     "idComment": 1,
-    "contentComment": "This comment is deactivated",
+    "comments": "This comment is deactivated",
     "idProduct": 1,
     "idUser": 1,
     "createdComment_at": "2024-05-29T16:37:12.569Z",